About the centre

 You must demonstrate that your centre will deliver:

-High-quality, interdisciplinary, internationally recognised research findings to address unanswered questions about a defined challenge to our society, economy or both.
+High-quality, interdisciplinary, internationally recognised research findings to address unanswered questions about a defined challenge to our society or economy.

-Significant economic and societal impact, demonstrating that the centre is responding to their specified challenge.
+Significant economic and societal impact, demonstrating that the centre is responding to its specified challenge.

 The resources needed to become a centre of excellence that adds value to the wider community.
-This will include developing the people, producing the data and creating the infrastructure needed to respond to their specified challenge, as well as making use of existing datasets and infrastructure.
+This includes developing the people, producing the data and creating the infrastructure needed to respond to their specified challenge.

 Career and skills development